William Fawcett (actor): Acting career

 In 1955, Fawcett was cast in the role of Pete Wilkey, the raspy-voiced combination housekeeper and ranch hand on the western television series Fury.
 During the series' opening sequence, the narrator states that Fawcett's character, Pete, cut his teeth on a branding iron.
 In the first episode, "Joey Finds a Friend", Pete says the captured wild stallion was filled with fire and fury, thus giving the horse his name.
 Fawcett appeared in all 116 episodes of Fury, which was broadcast Saturday mornings on NBC from 1955 through 1960.

-Fawcett also had a starring role in Gene Barry's TV Western Bat Masterson; appeared in a 1961 episode of Maverick titled "Poker Face" starring Jack Kelly; as the town Sheriff in "Six Feet of Gold" (1960 - S2E20) and in Gunsmoke as "Turner" in the 1963 S9E8's "Carter Caper", and as "Packy" in the 1959 S5E8 episode "Box of Rocks".
+Fawcett also had a starring role in Gene Barry's TV Western Bat Masterson; appeared in a 1961 episode of Maverick titled "Poker Face" starring Jack Kelly; as the town Sheriff in "Six Feet of Gold" (1960 - Season 2 Episode 20) and in Gunsmoke as "Packy" in the 1959 (Season 5 Episode 8) episode "Box of Rocks", as "Turner" in the 1963 episode (Season 9 Episode 8) "Carter Caper", as “Bert Farley” in 1965’s “20 Miles From Dodge” (Season 10 Episode 29), and as "1st Stage Man" in the 1966 (Season 11 Episode 19) episode "The Raid".
+He appeared on "Wanted: Dead or Alive" (Season 2 Episode 19: "The Monster") as a gold prospector who escapes a rampaging elephant, trained for crime by Martin Landau's character Khorba.
+The episode first aired on 1/14/1960.

 Death and burial

-Fawcett died of cardiovascular disease at 79 years of age on January 25, 1974, in Sherman Oaks, California.
+Fawcett died of cardiovascular disease at age 79 on January 25, 1974, in Sherman Oaks, California.
 He is buried at Roselawn Cemetery, in Roseville, Minnesota.
 His grave has a World War I veteran’s marker.